October 1 Child Count Inclusion: WISEdata Calculated Field

 Additionally, the student must be between the ages of 3-21 on the count date and IDEA eligible.

-DPI recommends checking with your Vendor support to know where inclusion value for count dates- are located on your SIS tool.
+DPI recommends checking with your SIS vendor support to know where the value for count date inclusion is located in your SIS.

 Student's enrollment and sSEPA records include the count date AND